NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

     └── example_make_prompt_dataset.sh
 ```

-To use custom datasets, please preprocess your data into a `.jsonl` file with each line in the format:
+To use your own datasets, please preprocess your data into a `.jsonl` file with each line in the format:

 ```json
 {